charliecalvert/CloudNotes/Prog272/Prog272Final2019.md

 But this solution might not work for all possible implementations of AddressShow.
 (I don't think there is necessarily a correct or even best implementation.
 So if they above doesn't work for you, then find one that will work for your implementation.
 I can't reasonably be expected to anticipate all possible solutions, so I can't provide hints for everyone...)

 I believe you will need to do something similar for the **FirebaseLogout/FirebaseLogin** page.

-(I suggest renaming the page I called **FirebaseLogin.js** to **FirebaseLogout.js** just because it is a much more appropriate name.
+I suggest renaming the page I called **FirebaseLogin.js** to **FirebaseLogout.js** just because it is a much more appropriate name.
 But be wary, as making that change requires that you make changes in several places in your application.
-These places aren't hard to find, as errors pop up pretty quickly, still I would push before making the change so that you find it easy to undo you changes if it doesn't work out for you.)
+These places aren't hard to find, as errors pop up pretty quickly, still I would push before making the change so that you find it easy to undo you changes if it doesn't work out for you.
+Remember that there is even a line of code in **FirebaseLogout.js** itself that will need to be updated to the new name.

+If you do any of the extra credit steps, be sure to call it out when you submit the assignment.
+I ask this simply because it is too easy for me to overlook some steps that you have taken, or to remember to include them when I calculate your grade.

+I'm not really expecting anyone to do this, but implementing **AddressLister** to show all the address records at once on one page would also be worthy of extra credit.

 ## Firebase Address Maven